African leopard: Diet and hunting

 The leopard has an exceptional ability to adapt to changes in prey availability, and has a very broad diet.
 It takes small prey where large ungulates are less common.
 The known prey of leopards ranges from dung beetles to adult elands, which can reach 900 kg.
 In sub-Saharan Africa, at least 92 prey species have been documented in leopard scat, including rodents, birds, small and large antelopes, hyraxes, hares, and arthropods.
 Leopards generally focus their hunting activity on locally abundant medium-sized ungulates in the 20 to 80 kg range, while opportunistically taking other prey.
 Average intervals between ungulate kills range from seven to 12–13 days.

 Leopards often hide large kills in trees, a behavior for which great strength is required.
-There have been several observations of leopards hauling carcasses of young giraffes, estimated to weigh up to 125 kg, i.e. 2–3 times the weight of the leopard, up to 5.7 m into trees.
+There have been several observations of leopards hoisting carcasses of young giraffes, estimated to weigh up to 125 kg, i.e. 2–3 times the weight of the leopard, up to 5.7 m into trees.

 In Serengeti National Park, leopards were radio-collared for the first time in the early 1970s.
 Their hunting at night was difficult to watch; the best time for observing them was after dawn.
 Of their 64 daytime hunts, only three were successful.
 In this woodland area, they preyed mostly on impalas, both adult and young, and caught some Thomson's gazelles in the dry season.
 Occasionally, they successfully hunted warthogs, dik-diks, reedbucks, duikers, steenboks, blue wildebeest and topi calves, jackals, Cape hares, guineafowl and starlings.
 They were less successful in hunting plains zebras, Coke's hartebeests, giraffes, mongooses, genets, hyraxes and small birds.
 Scavenging from the carcasses of large animals made up a small proportion of their food.
 In the tropical rainforests of Central Africa, their diet consists of duikers and primates.
 Some individual leopards have shown a strong preference for pangolins and porcupines.

-In North Africa, the leopard preys on Barbary macaques (Macaca sylvanus).
+In North Africa, the leopard preys on Barbary macaque (Macaca sylvanus).

 Analysis of leopard scat in Taï National Park revealed that primates are primary leopard prey during the day.

-In Gabon's Lope National Park, the most important prey species was found to be the red river hog (Potamochoerus porcus).
-African buffaloes (Syncerus caffer) and cane rats (Thryonomys swinderianus), comprised 13% each of the consumed biomass.
+In Gabon's Lope National Park, the most important prey species was found to be the red river hog (Potamochoerus porcus), African buffaloes (Syncerus caffer) and greater cane rats (Thryonomys swinderianus), comprised 13% each of the consumed biomass.

 In the Central African Republic's Dzanga-Sangha Complex of Protected Areas, a leopard reportedly attacked and pursued a large western lowland gorilla, but did not catch it.
 Gorilla parts found in leopard scat indicates that the leopard either scavenged on gorilla remains or killed it.
 African leopards were observed preying on adult eastern gorillas in the Kisoro area near Uganda's borders with Rwanda and the Democratic Republic of the Congo.